The Escape Artist is an environmentalist.

 When buying a fridge (or any other capital equipment), you should ideally try to consider the costs on a through life basis.
 In other words, don’t just focus on the upfront price (important though that is)…you should also consider expected lifespan, servicing costs and electricity costs as well.
 All electrical appliances are rated for energy efficiency these days and you want something rated A or B.

 You may decide life is too short to do your own analysis of fridge running costs and I wouldn’t blame you for that.
 But in that case, apply The Principles of Lifehacking.
 Find a recommendation from an unbiased source.

 We often overlook the importance of everyday overhead costs.
-A fridge is running all day every day, so differences in energy efficiency really matter.
-A good CFO reduces operational leverage by reducing fixed overhead cost.
+A fridge is running all day every day, so differences in energy efficiency really matter over the long term.
+And a good CFO reduces operational leverage by reducing fixed overhead cost.

 If all of this seems like effort, I get that.
 But its funny how much lifeforce we put into working for The Man.
 One of the tricks of getting to financial independence is applying the same effort and creativity to your own life.